jeonghin/MPDP/README.md

 - `result`: Indicates whether the candidate won or lost.
 - `result_desc`: A description of the election result for the candidate (e.g., elected, not elected).
 - `new_mp`: Indicates whether the candidate is a new Member of Parliament (MP) or not.

-### results_parlimen_ge15.csv

-This file provides information about the election results for the parliamentary constituencies.

-- `state`: The state in Malaysia where the election is being held.
-- `parlimen`: The parliamentary constituency within the state.
-- `undi_keluar_peti`: The number of ballots taken out from the ballot boxes.
-- `undi_dalam_peti`: The number of ballots found inside the ballot boxes.
-- `undi_tak_kembali`: The number of ballots not returned.
-- `undi_tolak`: The number of rejected ballots.
-- `majoriti`: The majority margin (i.e., the difference in votes between the winning candidate and the runner-up).
-- `peratus_keluar`: The percentage of voter turnout.
-- `undi_rosak`: The number of spoiled ballots.
-- `pengundi_jumlah`: The total number of registered voters in the constituency.
-- `pengundi_tidak_hadir`: The number of registered voters who did not vote.
-- `rosak_vs_keseluruhan`: The proportion of spoiled ballots compared to the total ballots.
-- `rosak_vs_majoriti`: The proportion of spoiled ballots compared to the majority margin.
-- `tidakhadir_vs_majoriti`: The proportion of non-voters compared to the majority margin.

 ### census_parlimen.csv